Beta-Sorted Portfolios: Introduction

 This paper is most related to the large literature studying asset pricing models with observable factors.\footnote{See, for example, \cite{goyal2012empirical}, \cite{nagel2013empirical}, \cite{GospodinovRobotti2013}, or \cite{gagliardini2020estimation} for surveys.
 A related literature endeavors to jointly estimate factor loadings and \emph{latent} risk factors.
-See, for example, \cite{ConnorLinton2007}, \cite{connor2012efficient}, \cite{fan2016projected}, \cite{kelly2019characteristics}, \cite{connor2021dynamic}, and \cite{FTLN2022}, among others.} Given our focus on conditional asset pricing models with large panels in both the cross-section and time-series dimension, this paper is most closely related to \cite{gagliardini2016ecmta} \citep[see also][]{gagliardini2020estimation}. \cite{gagliardini2016ecmta} introduce a general framework and econometric methodology for inference in large-dimensional conditional factors under no-arbitrage restrictions.
+See, for example, \cite{ConnorLinton2007}, \cite{connor2012efficient}, \cite{fan2016projected}, \cite{kelly2019characteristics}, \cite{connor2021dynamic}, \cite{FTLN2022}, and \cite{BCLT2024}.} Given our focus on conditional asset pricing models with large panels in both the cross-section and time-series dimension, this paper is most closely related to \cite{gagliardini2016ecmta} \citep[see also][]{gagliardini2020estimation}.
+The authors introduce a general framework and econometric methodology for inference in large-dimensional conditional factors under no-arbitrage restrictions.
 They allow for risk exposures, which are parametric functions of observable variables and provide conditions to consistently estimate, and conduct inference on the prices of risk.
 Although the statistical model under study shares important similarities with the setup of \cite{gagliardini2016ecmta}, there are substantial differences, and the models explored previously in the literature do not nest our setup.
 For example, the classical beta-sorted portfolio estimator implies a data-generating process that does not (necessarily) exclude arbitrage opportunities and supposes risk exposures which are smoothly-varying.
 Furthermore, we show that valid estimation and inference can be achieved without requiring an assumption of the functional form of the conditional expectation of the risk factors.
-See Section \ref{section2} for more details.
+This is in contrast to the existing literature (e.g., \citealt{adrian2015regression}, \citealt{gagliardini2016ecmta}) where such an assumption is utilized.